 Since its founding in 2003 by Ted Nordhaus and Michael Shellenberger, the Breakthrough Institute has worked to change the way people think about energy and the environment in order to meet the global challenges of the 21st century.

 Some highlights since our founding include:

 In 2003, Ted Nordhaus and Michael Shellenberger cofounded the Apollo Alliance to unite major environmental groups and labor unions around a high-tech vision for the future of the American economy.
-The coalition called for a new “Apollo Project” to revitalize the American economy built around a $300 billion, 10-year effort to accelerate the transition to clean energy.
+The coalition called for a new “Apollo Project” to revitalize the American economy through a $300 billion, 10-year effort to accelerate the transition to clean energy.

-In 2004, Nordhaus and Shellenberger co-authored "The Death of Environmentalism," igniting a national debate that continues to influence climate policy, environmentalism, and progressive politics.
+In 2004, Nordhaus and Shellenberger coauthored "The Death of Environmentalism," igniting a national debate that continues to influence conversations about climate, energy, and the environment.

 Nordhaus and Shellenberger expanded on their essay with the 2007 publication of Break Through: From the Death of Environmentalism to the Politics of Possibility, which was called "prescient" (Time) for its prediction of the failure of the Kyoto Protocol, and "the best thing to happen to environmentalism since Rachel Carson's Silent Spring" (Wired) for its embrace of human development and technology.

-In 2008, the Breakthrough Institute launched Breakthrough Generation, a fellowship program that has since trained 50 top young policy analysts.
+In 2008, the Breakthrough Institute launched Breakthrough Generation, a research fellowship program that has since trained more than 50 young scholars and policy analysts.

-In 2009, President Barack Obama worked with Congress to enact investments in clean energy totaling over $150 billion over five years -- half of the original Apollo Project proposal.
+In 2009, President Barack Obama worked with Congress to enact investments in clean energy totaling more than $150 billion over five years -- half of the original Apollo Project proposal.

 In 2010, Breakthrough coauthored the influential Hartwell Paper, proposing an alternative international approach to climate change focused on efforts that would accelerate adaptation to climate change and technology innovation to make clean energy cheap and accessible around the planet.

-Breakthrough co-authored the 2010 report Post-Partisan Power with scholars from the Brookings Institution and the American Enterprise Institute, calling for an overhaul of America’s energy innovation system and pointing to historic bipartisan support for such efforts.
+Breakthrough coauthored the 2010 report Post-Partisan Power with scholars from the Brookings Institution and the American Enterprise Institute, calling for an overhaul of America’s energy innovation system.